agaber/reddit-nyknicks-sidebarbot/README.md

 #### Running it automatically with crontab

-These bots are meant to be run from a command line terminal.
+These bots should be run from a command line terminal.
 They do something once and then terminate.
 They are [cron jobs](https://en.wikipedia.org/wiki/Cron), not [daemons](https://en.wikipedia.org/wiki/Daemon_(computing)) like a lot of other bots; meaning they don't stay running forever in an infinite loop.
 So to  make these programs consistently update Reddit, I use crontabs on Linux:

     $ crontab -e
     * * * * * cd /home/me/src/redditbots && python3 sidebarbot.py NYKnicks